Wedding ceremonies in Hungary

 In Hungary the legally binding marriage is entered in the frame of the civil ceremony conducted by a wedding officiant (registrar) being employed by the state.
 Foreign citizens also can get married in Hungary, however bureaucracy often deters couples coming from abroad.
 The marriage certificate can be obtained from the registry office being competent on the basis of the location of the wedding ceremony.
 I.e., if You wish to have a wedding in Buda Castle, Budapest, District I, You shall apply for the marriage license at the registry office of District I, Budapest.
 Both parties must be present personally between 6-3 months before the wedding date.
 It is very proposed to leave 3-4 months before wedding, since the procedure is very slow especially in case of foreign citizens.
 If one of the parties doesn’t speak English, a third person must accompany the couple to the registry office.
 One of the parties cannot translate to the other party, nor family members, only an independent person, however he/she needn’t be an official interpreter.

 The list of documents needed varies on the basis of the country the foreign citizen is coming from.
 But in general it includes an ID (passport, driving license, any documents including your photo), your birth certificate, verification of your permanent address and usually a certificate issued by your authorities or consul, which states your marital status.
 Sometimes, the Apostille is also needed for this document.
 All these documents must be translated into Hungarian by OFFI (National Office for Translation and Attestation) or a certified translator.
-About this You can read more HERE.
+READ our blogpost about the marriage of foreign citizens in Hungary HERE (CLICK!).

 Symbolic wedding ceremony